Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 a terminal to communicate and allows for the access and transfer of data, took about 2 hours

 ### 2024-01-04 - start working on server client network
-i started doing the client server
+i started doing the client server, basically just copy and pasting lab16 and k code

 ## Player 2